Ritchie Valens: Concerts and appearances (late 1958–early 1959)

 On October 6, 1958, Valens made his first appearance on Dick Clark's American Bandstand singing "Come On, Let's Go".
 Soon after, Valens traveled to Honolulu, Hawaii, to perform under the banner of the "11th Show of Stars".
 On December 10, 1958, after his trip to Honolulu, Valens made an appearance back at Pacoima Junior High School (now Pacoima Middle School).
 This concert was posthumously released as Ritchie Valens in Concert at Pacoima Jr. High; it was Valens' only live performance ever recorded.
 In mid-December 1958, Valens left for New York City.
 Keane had managed to book him as a late addition to "Alan Freed's Christmas Jubilee Show" where Valens performed with The Everly Brothers, Bo Diddley, Chuck Berry, Jackie Wilson, Eddie Cochran and others.
 On December 27, Valens performed "Donna" on The Dick Clark Show.
-He played a few more shows in New York, including his only performance at the famous Apollo Theater.
+He played a few more shows in New York, including a show at the famous Apollo Theater.
 On January 17, 1959, he appeared at West Covina High School with Sam Cooke for a student organized fundraiser called "The Teen Canteen Foundation".

 Personal life

 Valens was in a relationship with Donna Ludwig, his high school sweetheart, from 1957 until his death.
-Ludwig's parents disapproved of her dating a Hispanic boy.
+Ludwig started dating Valens despite strenuous objections from her father and she would have to secretly leave her home from her bedroom window in order to rendezvous with Valens.
 Valens's song "Donna" was written for her.
 Their relationship became strained due to Valens' increasing popularity and touring.
 After his death, Elvis Presley had one of his bodyguards arrange a date with Ludwig so that he could know all about Valens.
 In 1987, she attended the premiere of La Bamba, a biopic featuring the life and career of Valens.

+A woman named Diane Olson attended Valens’ funeral and claimed to Valens's family that they had been engaged.
+Olson allegedly lived with Valens’ sister for several months before disappearing and never contacting his family again.